mk-fg/name-based-routing-policy-controller/README.rst

-- If some service is hopping between IPs too much, so that nbrpc can't catch-up with it, and occasionally-failing connections are annoying, script has ``-Z/--unbound-zone-for`` option to export local-zone with only A/AAAA records known to it for regexp-filtered list of known/managed hostnames (can be just ``-Z.`` to dump all of them).
+- If some service is hopping between IPs too much, so that nbrpc can't catch-up with it, and occasionally-failing connections are annoying, script has ``-Z/--unbound-zone-for`` option to export local-zone with only A/AAAA records known to it (or some subset - see option description) for regexp-filtered list of known/managed hostnames (can be just ``-Z.`` to dump all of them).

   Output produced there can be used with `Unbound`_'s (DNS resolver/cache daemon) ``include:`` directive, or parsed as YAML_ for any other local resolver.